 The author pays particular attention to the establishment of the fiefs of the conquerors; following his narrative of the battles, he records names of each fief-holder in the newly-created Principality of Morea.

-Details of Byzantine and feudal life, arranged marriages all part of the Chronicle
+Details of Byzantine and feudal life and arranged marriages all part of the Chronicle

 The Chronicle includes an epic recounting of the battle of Pelagonia in 1259, focusing on the heroic deeds of several French knights in spite of their eventual defeat by the Byzantine Army.